HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.debugging.md

 Two common options are to use the **Python File** configuration to run the currently open Python file or to use the **Attach using Process ID** configuration to attach the debugger to a process that is already running.

-For information about creating and using debugging configurations, see the [[vs.1.7.#initialize-configurations]] and [[vs.1.7.#additional-configurations]] sections.
+For information about creating and using debugging configurations, see the [initialize-configurations](#initialize-configurations) and [additional-configurations](#additional-configurations) sections.
 Once a configuration is added, it can be selected from the dropdown list and started using the **Start Debugging** button.

 ![Start debugging](/assets/debug-start-button-fqw9put4pn13.png)